-Sri Nisargadatta Maharaj was an Indian Guru and Advaita (nonduality) teacher who belonged to the Navnath Sampradaya lineage.
+Sri Nisargadatta Maharaj, an Indian Guru and spiritual teacher, belonged to the Navnath Sampradaya lineage.
 As one of the representatives of the 20th-century school of non-duality, Sri Nisargadatta, with his direct and minimalist explanation of non-duality, is considered the most famous Advaita teacher after Ramana Maharshi.

-In 1973, his most famous and widely translated book, I Am That, was published, translating Nisargadatta’s conversations into English that brought him worldwide recognition and followers.
-Some of the most famous students of Nisargadatta are Ramesh Balsekar and psychologist Stephen Wolinsky (founder of quantum psychology).
+In 1973, his most famous and widely translated book, I Am That, was published, translating Nisargadatta’s conversations into English which brought him worldwide recognition and followers.
+Some of the most famous students of Nisargadatta are Ramesh Balsekar, Jean Dunn, Robert Powell, and psychologist Stephen Wolinsky (founder of quantum psychology).

 Life Before Spiritual Realization